-Down in Cornwall on mainland Britain’s most southerly point is the Lizard Peninsula, a scenic stretch of land dotted with picturesque coves and tiny, unspoiled fishing villages.
-From the pretty town of Porthleven to the sleepy village of Helford, the Lizard coastline is linked by the South West Coast Path and one of its most popular stretches.
-Home to rare flora and fauna, the Lizard Peninsula coast is a haven for nature lovers especially during spring and midsummer when its mild climate sees species like fringed rupturewort flourish.
+Down in Cornwall on mainland Britain’s most southernly point is the Lizard Peninsula, a scenic stretch of land dotted with picturesque coves and tiny, unspoiled fishing villages.
+From the pretty town of Porthleven to the sleepy village of Helford, the Lizard coastline is linked by the South West Coast Path and is one of its most popular stretches.
+Home to rare flora and fauna, the Lizard Peninsula coast is a haven for nature lovers, especially during spring and midsummer when its mild climate sees species like fringed rupturewort flourish.

-When it was officially opened in 1980, the West Highland Way became Scotland’s first designated long distance trail and remains one of its most popular today.
+When it was officially opened in 1980, the West Highland Way became Scotland’s first designated long distance trail – and it remains one of its most popular today.
 Starting at Milngavie just outside Glasgow, West Highland Way leads walkers through an awe-inspiring landscape taking in the tranquil beauty of Loch Lomond and the remote wilderness of Rannoch Moor before finally ending at Fort William at the foot of Britain’s biggest mountain, Ben Nevis.
-While committing to walk the whole length of the 96-mile-long West Highland Way can take around a week, the walk is widely deemed ‘moderate’ – a beautiful and surprisingly navigable trail utilising old drovers’ and military routes that skirt the highest peaks while still offering spectacular views of the Highland scenery.
+While committing to walk the whole length of the 96-mile-long (155km) West Highland Way can take around a week, the walk is widely deemed ‘moderate’ – a beautiful and surprisingly navigable trail utilising old drovers’ and military routes that skirt the highest peaks while still offering spectacular views of the Highland scenery.

-Hop over to Northern Ireland to hit the 33-mile, two-day route known as the Causeway Coast Way: passing through a designated Area of Outstanding Natural Beauty and via one of the UK’s most iconic landmarks, the walk is the best way to experience Northern Ireland’s dramatic, rugged north coast.
+Hop over to Northern Ireland to hit the 33-mile (53km), two-day route known as the Causeway Coast Way: passing through a designated Area of Outstanding Natural Beauty and via one of the UK’s most iconic landmarks, the walk is the best way to experience Northern Ireland’s dramatic, rugged north coast.
 Leaving from the picturesque Victorian seaside resort of Portstewart, the Causeway Coast Way winds past the ruins of the medieval Dunluce Castle perched on its crumbling rocky outcrop, stopping off at the geological wonder that is the Giant’s Causeway and the breathtaking Carrick-a-Rede Rope Bridge before ending in beautiful Ballycastle.

-Winding its way just over 100 miles through some of Britain’s most picturesque countryside, the Cotswold Way National Trail is a scenic route taking in chocolate-box villages, rolling green hills and sites of ancient historical significance stretching from Chipping Campden in the north to Bath in the south.
-While the whole route can take between seven and 10 days to complete, the Cotswold Way National Trail is broken down into several manageable circular walks such as the Winchcombe and Belas Knap route, a scenic walk starting at the market town of Winchcombe.
+Winding its way just over 100 miles (161km) through picturesque countryside, the Cotswold Way National Trail is a scenic route taking in chocolate-box villages, rolling green hills and sites of ancient historical significance.
+Stretching from Chipping Campden in the north to Bath in the south, the whole route can take between seven and 10 days to complete.
+If you don’t have the time or the inclination for that, the trail has also been broken down into several manageable circular walks such as the Winchcombe and Belas Knap route, a scenic walk starting at the market town of Winchcombe.